 First, make a batch of healthy pancakes using whole-wheat flour and fresh berries; once the pancakes have cooled, they're ready to freeze.
 Separate individual pancakes with wax paper, and store them in a large plastic container in the freezer.
 Reheat them later in the oven or microwave, or let them thaw overnight in the fridge and enjoy at room temperature.

 Looking for a healthy pancake recipe?
 We are partial to these pancakes made with whole-wheat flour and berries .
-If wheat and dairy aren't your thing, then try this gluten-free vegan recipe or low-carb almond pancakes .
+If wheat and dairy aren't your thing, then try one of these recipes for vegan pancakes or low-carb almond pancakes .

 Smoothies and Shakes